ChicoState/UX-TheCulinaryCollab/phaseIII/README.md

 - Variant B may need some more clear signage when possible.
 - Sharing is an important and appreciated feature, but needs improvement of the actual share workflow.

-Were the project to continue from here, each of these findings could be used to greatly improve the user appeal
+Were the project to continue from here, each of these findings could be used to greatly improve the user appeal.
+Moving forwards with variant B seems like the right choice based on our feedback, but in some places may require more clear icons, which could spawn the need for more user testing.
+Additionally, the sharing menu confused several users.
+A reevaluation of the existing menu could yield better user understanding of the process, and provide a smoother experience.

 ## Caveats